 The online company’s agreement usually includes another clause in its fine print, and that is the resolution of any disputes by either arbitration or small claims court – not a regular courtroom.
 Even if the company has created a lot of bad, error-prone documents, users sign away their rights to a class-action lawsuit.

-What an Attorney Provides
+What a Lawyer Provides

 By using an attorney for will and estate planning purposes, you receive advice regarding your personal needs.
 An attorney asks the right questions of the client when putting together a will, and you can ask questions of your own.
 Laws also change all the time, and an attorney will know the currently applicable law so the client doesn’t make a potentially catastrophic mistake in their will.